 Click on the link above for the college policies on attendance and absences.
-Your instructor may have additional guidelines specific to this course.

 ACADEMIC RESOURCES/POLICIES

 Accommodations/ADA Statement:

 Any student who is a qualified individual with a disability may request reasonable accommodations to assist with providing equal access to educational opportunities.
 Students should contact the Accommodations Coordinator as soon as possible to provide documentation and make necessary arrangements.
 Once that process is completed, appropriate verification will be provided to the student and instructor.
 Please note that instructors are not required to provide classroom accommodations to students until appropriate verification has been provided by the Accommodations Coordinator.
 For additional information, please visit www.mclennan.edu/disability.